Part 1: Top 6 e-Commerce fears and how to ease the fears of online shopping

 What could possibly go wrong?

-Despite 70% Internet penetration in 2015, only 5% of Malaysian businesses had presence online.
+Despite 70% Internet penetration in 2015, only 5% of Malaysian businesses had a presence online.
 Rising income and growing smartphone and internet penetration are the factors that will boost Malaysia’s online market from 0.5% of total retail spending in 2014 to 5% by 2020.

-Understanding, addressing and overcoming these e-shoppers fears of e-Commerce is often the key to gain customers’ trust, visibility and success of your business.
-Below, are the top 6 e-Commerce fears and how to overcome them.
+Understanding, addressing, and overcoming these e-shoppers’ fears of e-commerce is often the key to gaining customers’ trust, visibility, and success of your business.

 black business people graphic

-1. It this business legit?
+Fear 1: It this business legit?

 According to a recent study by Stanford University, 46% of site visitors assess your site’s credibility on the look of the homepage.